mnfst/manifest/README.md

 ```

 ## Product roadmap
+Our mission is to enable developers of all experience levels to create and share innovative solutions.
+As an **open source** product, we continuously improve Manifest through community collaboration.
+After our successful PoC, we are further developing the product with your feedback.
+Here are the upcoming features:

 | Feature | Description | Release date | Status |
 | --- | --- | --- | --- |
 | **OpenAPI Doc** | Instant live documentation for your REST API | July 2024 | ✅ Available |